spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 Access to an area controlled by a faction depends on how they view the characters.

 - **Hostile.** If a faction is hostile towards the characters (such as #TeamRatings at the start of the adventure), they will not be given access to any controlled areas.
 Further, guards for the faction will likely attack and attempt to capture the characters if spotted.
 Guards will pursue the characters, but won't leave the controlled space.
 - **Neutral.** If a faction is neutral towards the characters (such as #TeamEthics and the #OpsUnion at the start of the adventure), they may be granted limited access to controlled areas.
-For instance, if the characters ask to speak to the Chief, a guard will escort them to meet her.
+For instance, if the characters ask to speak to the Chief Engineer, a guard will escort them to meet her.
 - **Friendly.** If the characters have earned a faction's trust (for example, the characters can grain the #OpsUnion's trust by repairing the coolant leak), they will be granted unescorted access to controlled areas (with some exceptions, like the Portal Chamber).

 #### Guards